cesar/blacklist/README.md

 # ADS - Anomaly Detection Service

-ADS is a small microservice used to verify wether an IP address is part of an IP black list.
+ADS is a small microservice used to verify whether an IP address is part of an IP black list.
 The services makes use of Firehol's [blocklist-ipsets](https://github.com/firehol/blocklist-ipsets).

 ## Installation